-Please note that while the dog in the office have some level of training on Miller and Haas equipment (Oscar has his "spray" qualification), he generally leave his personal protective equipment at home.
+Please note that while the dog in the office has some level of training on Miller and Haas equipment (Oscar has his "spray" qualification), he generally leaves his personal protective equipment at home.
 Therefore, students are discouraged from asking him to demonstrate welding techniques or play with him before washing their hands.
-(In other words, he is a house pet and the CEO doesn't want him covered in dirt.)
+In other words, he is our mascot and we do not want him covered in dirt.